gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Generate ivy.xml without publishing

-The 'ivy-publish' plugin introduces a new GenerateIvyDescriptor task, which permits the generation of the ivy.xml metadata file without also publishing your module to an ivy repository.
-The task name for the default ivy publication is 'generateIvyModuleDescriptor'.
+The 'ivy-publish' plugin introduces a new GenerateIvyDescriptor task, which permits the generation of the `ivy.xml` metadata file without also publishing your module to an Ivy repository.
+The task name for the default Ivy publication is 'generateIvyModuleDescriptor'.

-The GenerateIvyDescriptor task also allows the location of the generated ivy descriptor file to changed from it's default location at `build/publications/ivy/ivy.xml`.
+The `GenerateIvyDescriptor` task also allows the location of the generated Ivy descriptor file to changed from its default location at `build/publications/ivy/ivy.xml`.
 This is done by setting the `destination` property of the task:

     apply plugin: 'ivy-publish'